Import Chargebee Data to Google Sheets

 To get 100 records, you’d use the ‘limit’ parameter and to return more than 100 you’d then make a second request using the ‘offset’ parameter, which will be populated with the value that appears in a ‘next_offset’ field in your sheet whenever the response contains additional records.
 For example:

-- In API Connector, you can either run these requests separately, or loop through them automatically using pagination handling (paid feature):
+- With API Connector you can either run these request URLs manually or loop through them automatically with cursor pagination handling (paid feature), like this:

 - API URL: enter your request URL as usual, making sure to include limit=100